peteroupc/peteroupc.github.io/morealg.md

 > - An **InShape** function can implement a set operation (such as a union, intersection, or difference) of several simpler shapes, each with its own **InShape** function.
 The final result depends on the shape operation (such as union or intersection) as well as the result returned by each component for a given box (for example, for unions, the final result is _YES_ if any component returns _YES_; _NO_ if all components return _NO_; and _MAYBE_ otherwise).
 > - (Devroye 1986, chapter 8, section 3)<sup>[**(4)**](#Note4)</sup> describes grid-based methods to optimize random point generation.
 In this case, the space is divided into a grid of boxes each with size 1/_base_<sup>_k_</sup> in all dimensions; the result of **InShape** is calculated for each such box and that box labeled with the result; all boxes labeled _NO_ are discarded; and the algorithm is modified by adding the following after step 2: "2a.
 Choose a precalculated box uniformly at random, then set _c1_, ..., _cN_ to that box's coordinates, then set _d_ to _k_ and set _S_ to _base_<sup>_k_</sup>.
 If a box labeled _YES_ was chosen, follow the substeps in step 5.
 If a box labeled _MAYBE_ was chosen, multiply _S_ by _base_ and add 1 to _d_."
 (For example, if _base_ is 10, _k_ is 1, and _N_ is 2, the space could be divided into a 10&times;10 grid, made up of 100 boxes each of size (1/10)&times;(1/10).
 Then, **InShape** is precalculated for the box with coordinates ((0, 0), (1, 1)), the box ((0, 1), (1, 2)), and so on \[the boxes' coordinates are stored as just given, but **InShape** instead uses those coordinates divided by _base_<sup>_k_</sup>, or 10<sup>1</sup> in this case\], each such box is labeled with the result, and boxes labeled _NO_ are discarded.
 Finally the algorithm above is modified as just given.)
 > - The algorithm can be extended to geometric shapes enclosed in the hyperrectangle [0, _d1_]&times;[0, _d2_]&times;...&times;[0,_dN_], where _d1_, ..., _dN_ are integers greater than 0, as follows:
->     1. Add the following sentence at the end of step 2: "For each coordinate (_c1_, ..., _cN_), set that coordinate to an integer in [0, _dX_), chosen uniformly at random, where _dX_ is the coordinate's corresponding size."
+>     1. Add the following sentence at the end of step 2: "For each coordinate (_c1_, ..., _cN_), set that coordinate to an integer in [0, _dX_), chosen uniformly at random, where _dX_ is the corresponding dimension's size."
 >     2. Add the following sentence at the end of the first substep of step 5: "Then, for each coordinate (_c1_, ..., _cN_), set the corresponding PSRN's integer part to floor(_cX_/_base_<sup>_d_</sup>), where _cX_ is that coordinate."
 >
 > **Examples:**